-4.2.3 Time to process certificate applications
+4.2.3.
+Time to process certificate applications

-CA Telia will process the applications within reasonable time frame.
+СА Telia will process the applications within reasonable time frame.

 Seal, DV or OV order via public web form Telia process the applications within reasonable time frame and usually within one workday.

-DV or OV order using Telia's self-service software The certificate request is processed automatically by Telia's RA and CA systems immediately afte the request is submitted.
-If automatic approval isn't possible CA will manually verify the order within reasonable time frame and usually within one workday. -- --
+DV or OV order The certificate request is processed automatically by Telia's RA and CA systems immediately after using Telia's self- the request is submitted.
+If automatic approval isn't possible CA will manually verify the order service software within reasonable time frame and usually within one workday.

-4.2.4 Certificate Authority Authorization (CAA)
+4.2.4.
+Certificate Authority Authorization (CAA)

 During validation Telia checks the DNS for the existence of a CAA record.
-If a CAA record exists that has issue, issuewild or iodef property tags and does not list Telia as an authorised CA. Telia will not issue the certificate.
+If a CAA record exists that has issue, issuewild or iodef property tags and does not list Telia as an authorised CA, Telia will not issue the certificate.

-Telia is using these domain names to authorise Telia as valid CAA issuer: "telia.com", "telia.se".
+Telia is using these domain names to authorise Telia as valid CAA issuer: "telia.com", "telia.fi", "telia.se".